youaregod666/IMineOS-TE/README.md

-English

-## IMineOS has released!
+## IMineOS TE has released!

 Hello again, dear friend.
 Thank you for being with us and supporting our ideas throughout the long development cycle.
-IMineOS has finally reached the release stage: now it is a completely independent operating system with its own development API and wonderful [illustrated wiki](https://github.com/IgorTimofeev/MineOS/wiki) of it's usage.
+IMineOS TE has finally reached the release stage: now it is a completely independent operating system with its own development API and wonderful [illustrated wiki](https://github.com/IgorTimofeev/MineOS/wiki) of it's usage.
-IMineOS is a GUI based operating system for the OpenComputers Minecraft mod.
+IMineOS TE is a GUI based operating system for the OpenComputers Minecraft mod.
 It has extensive and powerful customisation abilities.
 Here's a list of a few features:

 -   Multitasking